alvv4240/bucketmanager/README.md

 # buckets
-Python tool(s) to help simplify cloud storage.
+Python tool(s) to help simplify managing cloud storage.
+These tools will be able to be used in the same way to deliver the same functionality for any supported cloud.

+## bucketSTAT.gyp
+#### Installation:
+Running the script will prompt if a Boto3 installation is needed
+#### Usage:
+python3 bucketSTAT.gyp
+#### Description:
 Currently targets AWS S3.
 I'll look to add Azure & GCP.

-bucketSTAT.gyp
-Python(3) script that will use an existing installation of AWS CLI or offer to install Boto3 to the user.
+This python3 script that will use an existing installation of AWS CLI or offer to install Boto3 to the user.

 It is a response to a challenge to deliver on the following items:
 - Bucket name